ragart-uoc/uoc-m7.458-pec1/README.md

-# UOC - M7.458 - M1
+# UOC - M7.458 - PEC1

-A simple Unity project created to test the contents in M1
+The Unity project for the PEC1 activity